EmbeddedSystemClass/ARM-Ports/rtc-test/README.md

 ------------------------------------

-This is a test program to investigate the use of deep sleep modes, notably stop mode, for teh STM32F103.
+This is a test program to investigate the use of deep sleep modes, notably stop mode, for the STM32F103.
 The RTC Alarm is needed for wakeup.
 The sleep mode used is Wait for Interrupt (wfi instruction) so that other asynchronous EXTI interrupts can be recognised and handled during the sleep period.